luizperes/studium/README.md

 $ make
 ```

-This will create a `libstudium.a` file, which is our library, and the `engine_test` binary, which is the general test project.
+This will create a `libstudium.a` file, which is our library, and a `engine_test` binary file, which is the general test project.

 #### Using Emacs